 We may use the a time out method in response to serious or persistent breaches of this policy.
-Staff may request the presence of a hub manger during lessons if a pupils is disruptive, I the pupil is removed from lessons they will be expected to complete the same work as they would in class, in an areas designated by the hub manager.
+Staff may request the presence of a school manger during lessons if a pupils is disruptive, I the pupil is removed from lessons they will be expected to complete the same work as they would in class, in an areas designated by the school manager.

-8.b Pupil Monitoring and Well Being Reports (examples in appendix 3).
+8.b Pupil Monitoring daily sheets (examples in appendix 3).

-In order to support pupils in making correct choices - pupil reports may be used.
-There are examples of these in appendix 3, but these will need to be adapted to meet individual needs.
-Hub mangers in consultation with staff should decided if a pupil requires to be monitored via those report cards.
-Pupils should then report to the hub manager each break and lunch time for the behaviour of the day to be reviewed and any inappropriate choices to be discussed and rectified at appropriate time scales.
-If a pupil fails to make appropriate choices the hub manager must consult with the relevant parties in order to provide guidance for the pupil to improve.
-The assessment centre profile must be consulted in order to ensure the behaviour responses are not being compromised by staff using incorrect responses to the pupils needs.
+To support engagement for learning - daily sheets are used.
+There are examples of these in appendix 3, but these can be adapted to meet individual needs.
+School inclusion mangers in consultation with staff should decide if a pupil requires to be monitored via a specific report.
+If so, then pupils should then report to the school inclusion manager each break and lunch time for the behaviour of the day to be reviewed and any inappropriate choices to be discussed and rectified at appropriate time scales.
+If a pupil fails to make appropriate choices the school manager must consult with the relevant parties in order to provide guidance for the pupil to improve.

-8.c Exclusions
+8.c Exclusions/Suspensions

-Fixed-term or permanent exclusions from TRS re considered only as a last resort and are only undertaken when all other reasonable measures for inclusion, and sanctions have been applied.
+Fixed-term suspension/suspension or permanent exclusions from TRS re considered only as a last resort and are only undertaken when all other reasonable measures for inclusion, and sanctions have been applied.
+However, To achieve this, suspensions and permanent exclusion are sometimes a necessary part of a functioning system, where it is accepted that not all pupil behaviour can be amended or remedied by pastoral processes - Suspension and Permanent Exclusion from maintained schools, academies and pupil referral units in England, including pupil movement DfE January 2022

-Exclusions will be applied in very serious cases such as extreme persistent disruption or defiance, endangering others or self, violent conduct, extreme verbal abuse, racism, carrying of weapons, or illegal substances (drugs).
+Suspensions will be applied in very serious cases such as persistent disruption or defiance, endangering others or self, violent conduct, extreme verbal abuse, racism, carrying of weapons, or illegal substances (drugs).

-In cases when exclusions are applied TRS will notify the home school, parents and apply the appropriate notification on the digital front door.
-Exclusions will be considered only as a last resort.
+In cases when suspensions are applied TRS will notify the home school, parents and apply the appropriate notification on the digital front door.
+Suspensions will be considered only as a last resort.

 Education Acts (Education and Inspections Act 2006, School Standards and Framework Act 1998 and Education Act 2002) have given teachers and non-teachers the power to discipline students for breaking a school rules, failure to follow instructions or other unacceptable behaviour.
 Furthermore, teachers are permitted to regulate the conduct of students when they are off site premises and not under the control of school staff.
 Thus, the claim that it 'happened outside of the site gate and is nothing to do with school' is no longer valid in many circumstances.
-It is important to note that any action committed by a student of this school which could bring this school into disrepute will be dealt with under TRS's sanction system.
+It is important to note that any action committed by a student of this school which could be considered grounds for suspension or permanent exclusion.

-Owing to the vast majority of pupils using taxi transport same night detentions are generally not suitable.
+Owing to the vast majority of pupils using taxi transport same day after school detentions are generally not suitable.
 However suitable sanctions may follow after consultation with parents/carers.
 It is important to note that parental permission for a detention is not legally required, although TRS will listen to reasonable requests for a change of sanction, and they must be applied in line with health needs.